clojurewerkz/quartzite.docs/articles/guides.md

  * How to define triggers
  * Using trigger keys to identify triggers
  * How to use various types of schedules
- * How to pass context information to executed jobs
  * How to pause triggers
  * How to resume triggers
  * How to delete triggers